-First thing first, if you do not make your artwork yourself, you are ineligible for a Street Artist License.
+First things first, you MUST make your artwork yourself.
+If you outsource the design or have an employee who assembles your craft, you are ineligible for a Street Artist License.
 If you do make your artwork, the first step in this process is to apply for a screening by the Advisory Committee of Street Artists and Crafts Examiners.
 Here is the application or apply online.
 Use code SFACSAP to apply.

 Please note, that applications must be submitted with a $20 non-refundable fee.
 Payment must be made by check or money order only; we do not accept cash.
 Credit cards or debit cards can be processed in-person at the program office or online.
 Checks and/or money orders may be made payable to “San Francisco Arts Commission.”